Boundedness of composition operator in Orlicz-Morrey spaces: Abstract

 \section{Abstract}

-In this paper, we investigate necessary and sufficient conditions on the boundedness of composition operators on the Orlicz-Morrey spaces.
-The results of boundedness include Lebesgue and generalized Morrey spaces as special cases.
-Further, we characterize the boundedness of composition operators on the weak Orlicz-Morrey spaces.
-The weak Orlicz-Morrey spaces contain the Orlicz-Morrey spaces.
+In this paper, we investigate the necessary and sufficient conditions for the boundedness of composition operators on Orlicz--Morrey spaces.
+Our results encompass Lebesgue and generalized Morrey spaces as special cases.
+Additionally, we characterize the boundedness of composition operators on weak Orlicz--Morrey spaces, which include the Orlicz--Morrey spaces.
+The key point of the proof is to identify the functions defining Orlicz--Morrey spaces, namely Young functions and growth functions (see Definition~\ref{defn:Young} and Definition~\ref{defn:cGdec}).
+Furthermore, our results also yield examples beyond the power-type Young function setting.
+In particular, as discussed in Remark~\ref{rem:classical-morrey} (iii), by choosing appropriate growth and Young functions, one obtains Orlicz--Morrey spaces whose defining Young function is not a power function.
+This observation also confirms that our approach genuinely generalizes the Morrey spaces established in~\cite{Hatano-Ikeda-Ishikawa-Sawano2021}.